Takeshi-Sakamoto5/ArcOS/README.md

 a recommendation engine

-ArcOS is your thinking pattern, extracted and executed with perfect clarity.
-A second cognitive engine built from your own architecture.
+ArcOS is your thinking pattern, extracted and executed with perfect clarity — a second cognitive engine built from your own architecture.

 2. Core Innovations